Sum-free subsets of finite abelian groups of type III: Proof of Theorem .

-\begin{lem} With $o_m(2^{\mu(G)n})$ exceptions, the rest of sum-free $A\subset G$ are described as follows.
-For some sum-free subset $L$ of the largest cardinality in $G$, the set $A$ is almost contained in $L$; that is $A = B \cup C$ with $B \subset L$ and $C\subset G$ with $\card(C) = o_m(n).$ \end{lem} \begin{proof} Let $\fff$ be a family of subsets of $G$ as provided by Lemma~\ref{granular}.
-Then it is clear that except $o(2^{\mu(G)n})$ sets, the rest of sum-free subsets $A$ are subsets of some $F_i \in \fff$ with $\card(F_i) \geq \mu(G)n - \frac{n}{(\ln n)^{1/17}}$.
-Using this, Lemma~\ref{almost} and Theorem~\ref{large}, the lemma follows. \end{proof} \begin{lem} When $G$ is a finite abelian group of type III which is of cardinality $n$ and exponent $m$, the total number of sum-free subsets of the largest cardinality in $G$ is at most $3nm\log n2^{\log^2 n}.$ \end{lem} \begin{proof} From Theorem~\ref{clas}, any $L \in \llL(G)$ has a presentation with respect to some splitting $(H,f)$ of $G$ by $\zm$.
-The number of $L$ which has a presentation with respect to a splitting $(H,f)$ is no more than thrice the number of subgroups of $H$.
-The number of subgroups of $H$ is at most $2^{\log^2n}.$ Therefore using Lemma~\ref{ubsplit}, the lemma follows.
+Let $G = M \oplus H_0$, with $H_0$ being the direct sum of cyclic groups generated by $e_1,\cdots,e_r \in H_0$ with the order of $e_i$ being $n_i.$ Then the extension $\tilde{f}$ of $f'$ is uniquely determined by its value on $e_i.$ We may choose $\tilde{f}(e_i)$ to be any element $x \in \zm$ with $n_ix = 0$.
+Since $n_i$ divides $m$, the number of such $x$ is equal to $n_i$.
+Hence the number of extensions $\tilde{f}$ of $f'$ is equal to $\prod_{i=1}^rn_i = \frac{n}{m}.$ Therefore given any injective homomorphism $f: \zm \to G$, the number of $H$ such that $(H,f)$ is a splitting of $G$ by $\zm $ is equal to $\frac{n}{m}.$ Since the number of injective homomorphism $f$ is same as the number of elements in $G$ of order $m$, the result follows. \end{proof} \begin{cor} When $G$ is a finite abelian group of type III which is of cardinality $n$ and exponent $m$, the total number of sum-free subsets of the largest cardinality in $G$ is at most $3n^22^{\log_2^2 n}.$ \end{cor} \begin{proof} From Theorem~\ref{clas}, any $L \in \llL(G)$ has a presentation with respect to some splitting $(H,f)$ of $G$ by $\zm$.
+The number of $L$ which have a presentation with respect to a splitting $(H,f)$ is no more than thrice the number of subgroups of $H$.
+Now from Lemma~\ref{nsub}, the number of subgroups of $H$ is at most $2^{\log_2^2n}.$ Therefore using Lemma~\ref{ubsplit}, the lemma follows.

 \end{proof}